Becoming a referee - FAQs

 What age do I have to be to referee?

-We recommend anyone joining as a Junior Referee with the Level 4 qualification be at least 14 by April in the year they are joining.
+• We recommend anyone joining as a Junior Referee with the Level 4 qualification be at least 14 years old by April of the year they are joining.

 Do I need to referee every weekend?